davewatters/syncro-ireland/README.md

 -   ### User stories

     -   ### Design Strategy Goals
-        1. Create an online presence to promote the annual Irish event
+        -    Create an online presence to promote the annual Irish event
-        -
-        1. Site must inform vistors about future and past events
+        -    Site must inform vistors about future and past events
-        1. Create a registration form to:
+        -    Create a registration form to:
                 - capture contact details of those interested in receiving event news
                 - capture contact details of those interested in volunteering at events
                 - allow the user to submit suggestions or feedback
-        1. Site must be intuitive to read & navigate on both desktop & mobile devices
+        -    Site must be intuitive to read & navigate on both desktop & mobile devices

     -   ### Design Scope to Deliver MVP
         -   #### First Time Visitor Goals
             As a first time user...
             -   I want to easily understand the main purpose of the site and learn more about the organisation
             -   I want to be able to easily navigate throughout the site to find content
             -   I want to find their social media links to follow event news

         -   #### Returning Visitor Goals
             As a returning visitor...
             -   I want to be able to easily register my interest in attending an event
             -   I want to find the best way to get in contact with the organisers with any questions or suggestions I may have
-            -  I want to find community links
+            -   I want to be able to view the site clearly on a mobile device

         -   #### Frequent User Goals
             As a frequent user...
             -   I want to to see if there are any new events happening
             -   I want to to see if there are any updates on a forthcoming event
             -   I want to see any new photos or videos of previous events or related acitivites

 -   ### Design
     -   #### Layout
         A simple 3-5 page structure was discussed to satisfy and separate the strategy goals of promote, inform & register, and also allow for expansion to other pages - for example, a gallery page of images of events/attendees/vans etc., and possibly a page dedicated to the history of the VW Syncro van.
 For the purposes of delivering an MVP to a tight deadline, the three-page structure was decided upon to ensure it was feasible to deliver the important design strategy goals.
         The site must appeal to a Syncro/4x4 enthusiast and present the information in a clear, accessible and obvious way whether on mobile devices or larger screens.
 To achieve this, page navigation links are laid out the same at the top of each page, as are links to relevant social media platforms on the bottom of each page.
-        The main page is brief and introductory with all navigation links visible.
+        The main page is a brief, but comprehensive introduction with all navigation links visible.
 The registration form link is presented as 'Sign Up!' - this is an obvious call-to-action.
         The events page clearly presents upcoming & past event news items which remain in the correct order when the layout changes in response to various screen sizes.
 It also includes any important event announcements (e.g. request for volunteers), presented as a mock Post-It note, to highlight the message and the call-to-action.
         The registration form page presents a simple form for required user contact details with a choice to enter a comment or question, a check a box to volunteer, and a submit button.
         Throughout the site all links & buttons use high contrast colours on hover or click, or when in a form data field, to provide clear visual feedback to the user when an action is taken.
 All pages use images of Syncro vans at events, or in off-road locations, which appeal to the target audience and are likely to elicit a positive emotional response.